isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 </CMSettings>
 ```

 After creating the settings document, reload the Studio.
-The headless server node inside the Studio library should be visible
-and assets can be browsed.
+The headless server folder inside the Studio library should be visible and assets can be browsed.

 ## Content Hub Adapter Setup

 Although this tutorial focuses on the Headless Server, let's have a brief look on the Content Hub adapter setup.
-The sources of this tutorial consist of two modules:
+The sources of this tutorial consist of two Maven modules:

 #### Module _headless-server-dam-studio_

-This modules contains the Studio sources for the Content Hub adapter.
+This module contains the Studio sources for the Content Hub adapter.
 It contains only resource bundles and
 no additional logic.
 Therefore we skip additional explanations here.

-For details of how to customize labels and icons for a Content Hub adapter, please check the section "Customizing Labels and Icons"
+For details of how to customize labels and icons for a Content Hub adapter,
+please check the section "Customizing Labels and Icons"
 in the Content Hub chapter of the Studio Developer Guide (https://documentation.coremedia.com/cmcc-10/artifacts/2001/webhelp/studio-developer-en/content/Content_Hub.html).

 #### Module _headless-server-dam-studio-lib_

 This module contains the Java sources of the Headless DAM Content Hub adapter.
-It consists of of two parts: the classes required for the adapter and the classes implemented to access the Headless Server.
+It consists of two parts: the classes required for the adapter and the classes which implement the access to the Headless Server.

 The setup of the adapter is pretty straight forward.
 The entry point of the adapter is the Spring configuration class
 __HeadlessDAMConfiguration__ which creates the __HeadlessDAMContentHubAdapterFactory__ which then creates instances
 of the __HeadlessDAMContentHubAdapter__ for each connection configuration found during runtime.

-As you can see the folder structure generated by the __HeadlessDAMContentHubAdapter__ is pretty simply: it contains
+As shown in the screenshot below, the folder structure generated by the __HeadlessDAMContentHubAdapter__ is pretty simple:
-one root folder with different subfolders, one for each media type.
+it contains one root folder with three different subfolders, one for each media type.

 ![Headless DAM Folders](../images/headless-dam-folders.png "Headless DAM Folders")

 The folder structure is static.
 The folder objects are created inside the constructor of the __HeadlessDAMContentHubAdapter__:

 ```java
 rootId = new ContentHubObjectId(connectionId, HeadlessDAMFolder.ROOT_FOLDER);